 If You Are 55 Or Over You Need A Memory Support Supplement

 Alzheimer’s disease affects 6-8% of the population over 64 years of age and 47% of people who live to be 85 or older.
 Part of maintaining one’s quality of life requires putting nutrition and lifestyle practices in place that maintain a highly functional body and “mind”.
 Many wellness-striving individuals focus on preserving their bodies, and don’t realize that their brain is also responsive to wellness interventions.
-Due to the fact that the aging process is associated with decreased synthesis of the memory chemical acetylcholine, as well as important phospholipids (CDP-Choline, Phosphatidylserine), which are required for optimal nerve impulse transmission, I suggest that individuals begin taking a supplement by age 55 that contains a blend of CDP-Choline, Phosphatidylserine, Bacopa Monnieri and Huperzine A. This is an essential anti-aging/disease prevention step that no one should neglect.
+Due to the fact that the aging process is associated with decreased synthesis of the memory chemical acetylcholine, as well as important phospholipids (CDP-Choline, Phosphatidylserine), which are required for optimal nerve impulse transmission, I suggest taking a Memory Support Supplement starting at age 55 that contains CDP-Choline, Phosphatidylserine, Bacopa Monnieri and Huperzine A.

 Agnoli A, et al. New strategies in the management of Parkinson’s disease: A biological approach using a phospholipid precursor (CDP-Choline) Neuropsycholbiology 1982;8(6):289-96